sabine33/app-studio-ide/README.md

 # app-studio-ide
 Simple Visual IDE for creating basic android apps

 This project was created in 2015 as a university project.
-Source code are not so optimized.
+Source code is not so optimized.

 **If anyone wants to extend it: Source code would be provided with MIT License + CCBYA .